For more information contact:

 Each nonfederally-funded equipment item having an original cost of $5,000 or greater should be capitalized and depreciated over the useful live of the item.

 Service centers have several ways to acquire equipment:

-- Equipment may be purchased by a department using nonfederal or state dollars, such as gifts or federal/state F&A funds, and turned over to the service center.
-However, assets purchased by federal contracts or grants must be excluded from recharge rate computations when the department is charging the federal government.
+- Equipment may be purchased by a department using nonfederal or state funding, such as gifts or federal/state F&A funds, and turned over to the service center.
+However, assets purchased by federal contracts or grants must be excluded from internal service rate computations when the department is charging WSU federal grants.

 - Equipment may be leased (with or without an option to buy).

 - Equipment may be purchased from the equipment reserve funds of the service center.

 - Equipment may be donated to the University and turned over to the internal service activity.

 NOTE: Although not technically considered equipment, individual equipment items costing less than the University’s equipment capitalization threshold may be built into the internal service rate and purchased using internal service operating funds.